 Reporting boundaries in other areas differ by content.

-Climate Change: Reporting covers Allstate and subsidiary-owned and leased facilities and operations in the United States, Canada and the United Kingdom.
+- Climate Change: Reporting covers Allstate and affiliate-owned and leased facilities and operations in the United States, Canada, India and the United Kingdom.

-Energy: Reporting covers Allstate and subsidiary-owned facilities and operations in the United States and Canada.
+- Energy: Reporting covers Allstate and subsidiary-owned facilities and operations in the United States, Canada, India and the United Kingdom.

-People: Reporting covers the employees (and temporary workers) of Allstate.
-The employees of exclusive agencies, independent agencies and partners are not covered except when specifically noted in the report.
+- People: Reporting covers the employees of Allstate.
+Employees of exclusive agencies, independent agencies and partners are not covered except when specifically noted in the report.

-Information for this report was collected by individual departments within Allstate that gather, store and manage the data in their business systems.
-Data was not verified by a third party, but the data and statements made have been confirmed by internal Allstate teams, including representatives from Human Resources, Investments, Risk Management, Tax, Administration and Real Estate, Sourcing and Procurement Solutions, Finance, Legal, Accounting and our Public Social Responsibility team.
-No significant changes were made in measurement from the previous reporting years.
+Information for this report was collected by individual departments within Allstate that gather, store and manage data in their business systems.
+Cameron Cole, an environmental consultant, has verified the data in our Greenhouse Gas inventory.
+All other data and statements made have been confirmed by internal Allstate teams, including representatives from Human Resources; Investments; Risk Management; Tax, Administration and Real Estate; Sourcing and Procurement Solutions; Finance, Law & Regulation; Accounting; and our Corporate Responsibility team.
+No significant changes were made in measurement from previous reporting years.